mukesh1996-ds/WorldCup-EDA/README.md

 19. Home Team Initials : Home team country's three letter initials
 20. Away Team Initials : Away team country's three letter initials

+In the data there are few names of the city which are not in order we need to find then and replace it using the command

+'''
+df['column name'] = df['column name']. replace(['1st old value','2nd old value',...],['1st new value','2nd new value',...])
+'''

 ## Dataset 2: